 The only way to minimize the annoyance of car repair is to choose a high-quality

 shop.
-No amount of caution, communicating, or complaining will make up
+No amount of caution, communicating, or complaining can compensate

-151 out of 451 shops were rated superior for the overall quality of their
+shops were rated superior for the overall quality of their work by 90

 But bad choices may lead to a mess of headaches.
-Forty-four shops were
+Thirty-eight shops were

 rated inferior for the overall quality of their work by at least 20 percent